Sign In/My Account | View Cart

 Both these tools can do more complicated stuff than that described in this article, but my aim is to motivate people who may not have tried them out to give them a go and see how much work they can save you for even simple tasks.

-I've assumed that you know the basics of designing a database--why you have several tables and JOIN them rather than putting everything in the same table.
-I've also assumed that you're not allergic to reading documentation, so I'm going to spend more space on saying why I use particular features of the modules rather than explaining exactly how they work.
+I’ve assumed that you know the basics of designing a database–why you have several tables and JOIN them rather than putting everything in the same table.
+I’ve also assumed that you’re not allergic to reading documentation, so I’m going to spend more space on saying why I use particular features of the modules rather than explaining exactly how they work.

 Synergy

 The reason that Class::DBI and the Template Toolkit work so well together is simple.
-Template Toolkit templates can call methods on objects passed to them--so there's no need to explicitly pull every column out of the database before you process the template--and Class::DBI saves you the bother of writing methods to retrieve database columns.
-You're essentially going straight from the database to HTML with only a very small amount of Perl in the middle.
+Template Toolkit templates can call methods on objects passed to them–so there’s no need to explicitly pull every column out of the database before you process the template–and Class::DBI saves you the bother of writing methods to retrieve database columns.
+You’re essentially going straight from the database to HTML with only a very small amount of Perl in the middle.

 Suppose you're writing a web application to store details of books and their authors, and reviews of the books by users of the site.
 You'd like to have a page that displays all the books in your database and, for each book, offers links to all the reviews already written.
 With suitably set-up classes you can write a couple of lines of Perl: